-This Soleseife soap recipe uses sea water to make smooth, hard, and easy to un-mold bars.
+Make this Soleseife soap recipe with seawater to create smooth, hard, and easy to un-mold bars.
+Use water collected from the beach or a homemade salty brine.

 Benefits of Sea Salt Soap